Inspiring the next generation

-Space Station Educator’s Resource Guide
+International Space Station Educator’s Resource Guide

 Our newest sponsor Lockheed Martin created a great teacher’s guide about the International Space Station, together with NASA.
 It describes activities for grades 3 to 9, relating to all disciplines that are studied on board the real station.
 In addition Lockheed Martin contributes to several STEM Education initiatives, including its Engineers in the Classroom project with National Geographic.

-- Space Station Educator’s Resource Guide (pdf)
+- Space Station Educator’s Resource Guide

 - Lockheed Martin STEM Education Program

-- EITC – Engineers in the Classroom
+- National Geographic EITC – Engineers in the Classroom

 World Space Week Partners’ Resources

-World Space Week worls with several international NGO partners that share our education and outreach goals.
+World Space Week works with several international NGO partners that share our education and outreach goals.
 Notably the Space Foundation and UNAWE have great resources for teachers.
 UNAWE was successful in crowdfunding its great ‘Universe in a box’ that can be ordered from their website.
 Have a look:

 NASA Education Resources